Daphnia

 The two most commonly found species of Daphnia are D. pulex (small and most common) and D. magna (large).
-They are often associated with a related genus in the order Cladocera: Moina, which is in the Moinidae family instead of the Daphniidae, and is much smaller than D. pulex (roughly half the maximum length).
+They are often associated with a related genus in the order Cladocera: Moina, which is in the Moinidae group instead of the Daphniidae, and is much smaller than D. pulex (roughly half the maximum length).

 Appearance and characteristics

 The body of a Daphnia species is usually 1–5 mm long, and is divided into segments, although this division is not visible.
 The head is fused, and is generally bent down towards the body with a visible notch separating the two.
 In most species, the rest of the body is covered by a carapace, with a ventral gap in which the five or six pairs of legs lie.
 The most prominent features are the compound eyes, the second antennae, and a pair of abdominal setae.
 In many species, the carapace is translucent or nearly so, so they make excellent subjects for the microscope, as one can observe the beating heart.

 Even under relatively low-power microscopy, the feeding mechanism can be observed, with immature young moving in the brood pouch; moreover, the eye being moved by the ciliary muscles can be seen, as well as blood cells being pumped around the circulatory system by the simple heart.
 The heart is at the top of the back, just behind the head, and the average heart rate is about 180 bpm under normal conditions.
-Daphnia spp., like many animals, are prone to alcohol intoxication, and make excellent subjects for studying the effects of the depressant on the nervous system due to the translucent exoskeleton and the visibly altered heart rate.
+Daphnia spp., like many animals, are prone to alcohol intoxication as well as caffeine effects, which makes them excellent subjects for studying the effects of the depressant and stimulants on the nervous system due to the translucent exoskeleton and the visibly altered heart rate.
 They are tolerant of being observed live under a coverslip and appear to suffer no harm when returned to open water.
 This experiment can also be performed using nicotine, or adrenaline, each producing an increase in the heart rate.

 Due to its intermediate size, Daphnia spp. use both diffusion and circulatory methods, producing hemoglobin in low-oxygen environments.